ELT Calendar Japan

 Speaker: Don Maybin, Shonan Institute of Technology

-Description: The participants will study how to sensitively apply "productive pressures", such as team-based activities, to stimulate learners (and teachers!) in an EFL/ESL class.
-They will also analyze activity "progressions", ...
-(53 more words)
+Short description: The participants will study how to sensitively apply "productive pressures", such as team-based activities, to stimulate learners (and teachers!) in an EFL/ESL class.

 World Englishes: Convergence or Divergence?